BlueStamp-Engineering-2022/Rinna_BSE_Project/index.md

 [![Final Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612573869/video_to_markdown/images/youtube--F7M7imOVGug-c05b58ac6eb4c4700831b2b3070cd403.jpg )](https://www.youtube.com/watch?v=F7M7imOVGug&feature=emb_logo "Final Milestone"){:target="_blank" rel="noopener"}

 # Second Milestone
 My Second Milestone was building the lock and being able to set up the camera and connect it to my raspberry pi.
 I inserted the motor on the track in the box and screwed it tightly to close it.
 I connected the wires to the arduino and when i uploaded it the lock opened and closed.

-Then with the camera I inserted a command into my raspberry pi.
-Then the feed shows up on the monitors screen for five seconds as a preview.
+With the camera I inserted a command to test the camera,(raspistill -v -o test.jpg) from the raspberry pi's official website; https://www.raspberrypi.com/documentation/accessories/camera.html#raspistill.
+Immediately the feed shows up on the monitors screen for five seconds as a preview.

 [![Second Milestone](https://i3.ytimg.com/vi/sz8zN-wyAeA/maxresdefault.jpg)](https://youtu.be/sz8zN-wyAeA){:target="_blank" rel="noopener"}
 # First Milestone